Submissions

 • use line returns within individual reference entries.
 The right- and left-hand margins will be set during technical production;

-• provide URL-s in text or endnotes; all electronically published sources should be listed in the References section and proper reference entries should be constructed following the samples below.
+• provide URLs in the running text or Endnotes; all electronically published sources should be listed in the References section and proper reference entries should be constructed following the samples below.

 Book (authored work):

 Chistov, Kirill Vasil’yevich.
 1986.
-Narodnye traditsii i fol’klor: ocherki teorii.
+Narodnyye traditsii i fol’klor: ocherki teorii.
 Leningrad: Nauka. [Чистов, Кирилл Васильевич.
 1986. Народные традиции и фольклор: очерки теории. Ленинград: Наука.]

 Book (edited work):